edreyer/modulith/Readme.md

 ### Always Consistent

-In `dvx-base`, domain objects enforce their internal consistency.
+In `microlith`, domain objects enforce their internal consistency.
 That is, if you have an instance of a domain type it is guaranteed it is in a valid state.
 Here's an example for a simple type:

 ```kotlin